 Around the world, people are stepping up to fight climate change.
-Singapore is actively playing a part too.
-In the Singapore Green Plan 2030 released in 2021, the country sets targets for sustainability by cutting down on landfills, reducing net carbon emission, and encouraging the use of electric vehicles.
+Be it through small team building activities or individual workshops, Singapore is actively playing a part too.
+In the Singapore Green Plan 2030 released in 2021, the country sets targets for sustainability by cutting down on landfills, reducing net carbon emissions, and encouraging the use of electric vehicles.

 Among Singaporeans, there seems to be an increased awareness about eco-friendliness and conscious consumption.
-This has sparked a greater interest and participation in green workshops in recent years.
+This sparked a greater interest and participation in green workshops and leading an eco-friendly lifestyle in recent years.

-These initiatives incorporated sustainability messages or environment related lessons.
-They equip participants with the right know-how and mindset that green habits can be cultivated.
+These initiatives incorporated sustainability messages or environmentally related lessons, in addition to driving colleagues or loved ones to spend more quality time together.
+Acting as workshops suitable for individuals of all ages, and even as the perfect team building or family activity to partake in, they equip participants with the right know-how and mindset that green habits can be cultivated.
 It does not take much to adopt a more climate-conscious lifestyle.
-Here are six green workshops we believe everyone should get their hands on.
+Here are six green workshops in Singapore we believe everyone should get their hands on — or perhaps, your green thumbs.

 1. The Green Capsule: Terrarium Making Workshops

-The Green Capsule was founded by two nature lovers - landscape architect Ricky Lim and his horticulturist wife in 2014.
-It’s one of the first one-stop shops for terrariums in Singapore.
+The Green Capsule was founded by two nature lovers — landscape architect Ricky Lim and his horticulturist wife in 2014.
+It is one of the first one-stop shops for terrariums in Singapore.

-For the uninitiated, a terrarium is likened to a miniature greenhouse.
-Soil, plants, and other ornaments like coloured stones and figurines are kept within a semi or fully enclosed jug or bottle.
-Many terrariums are self-sustainable, as the heat that’s entering the glass panel creates a small water cycle to upkeep the ecosystem living within.
+For the uninitiated, a terrarium is likened to a miniature greenhouse, a fantasy garden of sorts.
+Soil, plants, and other ornaments like coloured stones and figurines are kept within a semi or fully enclosed glass jar, jug or bottle.
+Many terrariums are self-sustainable, as the heat that enters the glass panel creates a small water cycle to upkeep the ecosystem living within.
 Others come with a lid that can be opened for maintenance.

-Having indoor plants like terrariums is not only a source of pleasure, it also reduces stress and has a positive impact on one’s well-being.
-That’s why it has become a go-to gifting option or a popular workshop choice in recent years.
+Having indoor plants like terrariums is not only a source of pleasure, but it also reduces stress and has a positive impact on one’s well-being.
+That is why it has become a go-to gifting option or a popular workshop choice in recent years.

-The Green Capsule offers a range of customisable terrariums, DIY kits, and other related services, support and tools for creating and caring for terrariums.
+The Green Capsule offers a range of customisable terrariums, DIY kits, fantasy garden workshops, and other related services, support and tools for creating and caring for terrariums.

-It also conducts regular terrarium workshops for interested individuals to make house plants that they can call their own.
-The workshop, often a one-hour one-to-one session, will allow participants to learn more about the science behind the mini enclosures.
+It also conducts regular terrarium workshops, such as the ornamental terrarium workshop, couple closed terrarium workshop, fantasy garden and airplant terrarium workshop, for interested individuals to make house plants that they can call their own.
+The terrarium workshop conducted by The Green Capsule, often a one-hour one-to-one session, will allow participants to learn more about the science behind the mini enclosures.
 You will be provided with all the materials needed to build a terrarium and guided step-by-step by an instructor.
 At the end of the session, you will not only get to bring home your DIY terrarium, but also receive tips on maintaining the house plants.
-More importantly, you’ll cultivate a deeper appreciation on how to instill a tinge of green in one’s fast-paced city life.
+More importantly, you’ll cultivate a deeper appreciation of how to instil a tinge of green in one’s busy lifestyle.

-On top of individual sessions, The Green Capsule also offers terrarium building workshops for couples, families, children, and corporations for bonding and educational purposes.
+On top of individual workshops, The Green Capsule also offers terrarium building workshops for couples, families, children, and corporations for bonding and educational purposes.
+Ditch the typical birthday parties or team bonding workshops and try a more intimate activity!

-The price for a basic hour-long terrarium building workshop ranges from S$40 per person, to S$80 per couple, and S$99 for a family of four.
-There are also kids workshops (suitable for ages 4 and above) at the cost of S$35 and other themed (i.e., Chinese New Year, Christmas, Valentine’s Day) terrarium building workshops at S$45.
+The price for a basic hour-long terrarium workshop ranges from S$40 per person, to S$80 per couple, and S$99 for a family of four.
+There are also kids workshops suitable for ages four and above, at the cost of S$35 and other themed (i.e., Chinese New Year, Christmas, Valentine’s Day) terrarium building workshops at S$45.

 Address: